peteroupc/classic-wallpaper/docs/uielements.md

 [^1]: This definition disregards whether a display shows an image using interlacing (for example, alternating between showing only odd rows and only even rows) or a progressive-scan method (all rows are displayed each frame).

 [^2]: These two values for pixel density need not match the true pixel density of a particular computer display.
-For example, the drivers that come with Windows version 3.x employ a pixel density that is greater, on average, than the true one to aid readability of text (C. Petzold, _Programming Windows: The Microsoft Guide to Writing Applications for Windows 3_, Microsoft Press, 1990, chapter 14).<br>Moreover, two display modes with the same screen resolution can differ in their pixel density, even if both are meant for displays with the same aspect ratio.
+For example, the drivers that come with Windows version 3.x employ a pixel density that is greater, on average, than the true one to aid readability of text (chapter 14 of Petzold 1990).<br>Moreover, two display modes with the same screen resolution can differ in their pixel density, even if both are meant for displays with the same aspect ratio.
 For example, a 320-&times;-200 display mode can have 40 or 48 vertical pixels per inch, even if both are intended for displays with the 4:3 aspect ratio typical in 2000 and earlier.

 [^3]: In Windows, this color was first supported in version 3.1.
 In the Foundation Class Library's implementation of toolbars, this color is fixed to (255,255,255); see MFC Technical Note TN031, "Control Bars".